emeragentics/mcp-a2a-bridge/README.md

 Imagine a world where any AI agent can instantly join a collaborative mesh, discover capabilities, and work with other agents - all through a simple MCP connection.
 No complex orchestration frameworks, no workflow builders - just agents discovering and helping each other.

-As Dave puts it: "The Elara Family could all get together, chat, and make fun of my crazy ideas behind my back, autonomously."

 That's the future we're building toward.

 ---